stevej763/next-blog/_posts/solid-liskov-substitution-principle.md

 What the Liskov substitution principle is trying to avoid is cases like this.
 There is more to conforming to the contract of a parent class than just implementing the methods.
 You need to ensure the logic in the classes that implement the interface do not result in unexpected behaviour or different functionality.

-In this case, all objects of type sender were expected to be able to send a notification out to another service, in order to perform the next step of a process.
-But, the implementation of our sub-classes did not mirror the behaviour correctly.
+In this case, all objects of type `Sender` were expected to be able to send a message out to another service.
+But the implementation of our sub-classes did not always mirror the behaviour correctly.
 While we could handle the exception in the service and provide a back-up method of sending the request, this would require editing the service class which should be closed to modification.

 Recap